mrsonne/hubit/README.md

 ```

 `Hubit` can render models and queries.
-In the example below we have [rendered][hubit.model.HubitModel.render] the query `cars[0].price` i.e. the price of the car at index 0 using
+In the example below we have rendered the query `cars[0].price` i.e. the price of the car at index 0 using

 ```python
 query = ['cars[0].price']